copsTvFan/cops-episode-guide/guide.md

   didn't know the SUV was stolen.
 Curtis was passed out and doesn't know nothing.
 Bobby says he wasn't driving, Casper the ghost was.
 The tag was stolen from another stolen car, so it's two counts of theft.
-- Hamilton Co, OH (11:46 PM Disturbance Call) Sheriff's Office -- Cpl Greg Raubanus & Deputy Steve Sabers teach at the police academy.
+- Hamilton County, OH (11:46 PM Disturbance Call) Sheriff's Office -- Cpl Greg Raubanus & Deputy Steve Sabers teach at the police academy.
 Because they see the same things over and over they get lackadaisical.
 They get a call to a hotel where a man backed his pickup over a wall.
 The manager says owner has